ACTOR TOOLS OF THE TRADE

 Self-tape Reader<br />

-The ‘READER!’
-I know a lot of actors struggle with this especially when they are new or just moved to a new area and don’t know anyone.
+I know a lot of actors struggle with this especially when they are new or just moved to a new area and don’t know anyone to read with.

-• Choose a quiet reader: The reader’s voice should be clear but not overshadow your performance.
+• The reader should read in a lower volume than you: The reader’s voice should be clear but not overshadow your performance.

 • Reader is off-camera: The reader should be off-camera to ensure the focus stays on you.

 If you have someone in your house that can read the other lines…and they are willing – use them.
-I suggest giving the sides to your reader before recording your self-tape so they are familiar with the lines and can respond accordingly.
+I suggest giving the sides to your reader before recording your self-tape so they familiarize themselves with the lines and can respond accordingly.
+Practice beforehand.
 A big distraction for the casting director is when the reader takes too long to read the other characters lines.
 Keep the momentum and pace of the conversation normal and natural for the scene (not delayed).

 If you do not have someone at home to read with you then here are some other options: